Clan MacCulloch

 Chapel Rossan Bay looking across to Ardwell village, Wigtownshire.

 The origins of Clan MacCulloch are unknown, but there is a consensus that the family was one of the most ancient families of Galloway, Scotland, and a leading medieval family in that region.
 Despite the obscurity of the early history of the clan, the history and genealogies of the family are well documented in Walter Jameson McCulloch's History of the Galloway Families of McCulloch, which provides extensive footnotes for original Scottish charters, correspondence, and other primary source documentation.
 The latter provides family history for the following lines: Myretoun, Ardwell, Killasser, Torhouse, Drummorrell, Inshanks and Mule, Torhousekie, Cardiness, Barholm, Kirkclaugh, Auchengool, and Ardwall (Nether Ardwall).

 Clan MacCulloch is a Lowland Scottish clan.
 As it no longer has a clan chief, it is an armigerous clan.
+The last chief recognized by the Court of Lord Lyon was John McCulloch of Barholm who died in 1851.

 History

 Origins

 The name McCulloch is of Celtic origin and is found mainly in Galloway and Wigtownshire.
 The name is in the format of a Gaelic patronym with "mac" meaning son followed by a name.
 However, the origin of that name is a subject of debate.

 The first record of the name McCulloch was a 1285 transaction with respect to a delivery of 320 cattle by Thomas McCulloch (rendered "MacUlauth") as payment to the estate of Sir John de Balliol according to the testament of Sir Alan Fitz Comte.
 (The latter appears to be Alan, son of Thomas of Galloway, the mormaer of Atholl).
 The second record of the name McCulloch (written as "MacUlagh") was an oath of fealty to Edward I of England in 1296 by Thomas, Michael and William McCulloch, on the Ragman Rolls.
 The seal of Thomas McCulloch was in the name of "S' Thome Maccvli" and bore an image of a squirrel.
-The latter Sir Thomas McCulloch, an English loyalist, was appointed Sheriff of Wigtownshire by 1305.
+Two years later, Gilbert Makiluagh was deprived of his lands in Kirkcudbrightshire by Edward I after the defeat of the rebellion under William Wallace.

-Andrew McCulloch's history of Galloway: A Land Apart suggests that their prominence in Wigtownshire pinpoints the family as one of the kindreds who amassed power and land under Roland (or Lochlann), Lord of Galloway, having supported him in the brief civil conflict against his uncle Gille Brichte in the later 12th century.
+Andrew McCulloch's history of Galloway: A Land Apart suggests that their prominence in Wigtownshire identifies the family as one of the kindreds who amassed power and land under Roland (or Lochlann), Lord of Galloway, having supported him in the brief civil conflict against his uncle Gille Brichte in the later 12th century.
 However, very little is known about the McCullochs or their status within Galloway prior to the rise of the Lords of Galloway.

 The McCulloch lineage held the lands of Torhouse, Myreton and Ardwell in Galloway until 1682.
 A study of this surname and its variants can be found at the Guild of One Name Studies.